bspark26/uglyNumber/README.md

 # uglyNumber
-PHP, HTML, JS to find if a givin number is ugly or not.
+PHP, HTML, JS to find if a given number is ugly or not.